 This tutorial introduces the basic features of the Quartus II software.
-It shows how the software can be used to design and implement a circuit specified by using the VHDL hardware description language.
+It shows how the software can be used to design and implement a circuit specified by means of a schematic diagram.
 It makes use of the graphical user interface to invoke the Quartus II commands.
 Doing this tutorial, the reader will learn about:

-- Creating a project - Design entry using VHDL code - Synthesizing a circuit specified in VHDL code - Fitting a synthesized circuit into an Altera FPGA - · Assigning the circuit inputs and outputs to specific pins on the FPGA - Simulating the designed circuit - Programming and configuring the FPGA chip on Altera's DE2 board
+- Creating a project - Entering a schematic diagram - Synthesizing a circuit from the schematic diagram - Fitting a synthesized circuit into an Altera FPGA - Assigning the circuit inputs and outputs to specific pins on the FPGA - Simulating the designed circuit - Programming and configuring the FPGA chip on Altera's DE2 board